Skip to main content

 Intents

-intent(<name>) sets the player intent (for example use, attack, take).
+intent(<name>) or command(intent.<name>) sets the player intent (for example use, attack, take).

 Behavior:

-• deny_message is sent if allowed evaluates to false
+• deny_message is sent if the rule blocks the intent

-• cooldown blocks the specific intent for the given number of in-game minutes
+• cooldown blocks the specific intent for the ruleset-defined duration

 For how intents behave in 2D vs 3D and how they become intent events, see Player Input.